Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

 \subsection{Hyper-parameter Optimization}

 In this subsection, we use a specific task of hyper-parameter optimization, called data hyper-cleaning, to evaluate the performance of BVFSM when the LL problem is non-convex.
 Assuming that some of the labels in our dataset are contaminated, the goal of data hyper-cleaning is to reduce the impact of incorrect samples by adding hyper-parameters to them.
+In this experiment, we set $\y \in \mathbb{R}^{10\times 301}\times\mathbb{R}^{300\times d}$ as the parameter of a non-convex 2-layer linear network classifier where $d$ is the dimension of data, and $\x\in \mathbb{R}^{|\D_{tr}|}$ as the weight of each sample in the training set.
+Therefore, the LL problem is to learn a classifier $\y$ by cross-entropy loss $g$ weighted with given $\x$: